-Planning your first visit to fabulous Firenze?
+Planning your first visit to fabulous Firenze, the crown jewel of Tuscany?
 You’ll find an overwhelming amount of things to do in Florence!

 With probably the highest concentration of art and architecture masterpieces in all of Europe, and its great food scene, gelato, and shopping, Florence will definitely be one of the highlights of your first visit to Italy.

 Florence is not only a great destination unto itself, it also makes a great base from which to explore more of Tuscany.

 It’s the Cradle of the Renaissance, the birthplace of gelato, and quite simply, a city that pulls you in again and again.
 So while you should definitely aim to fill up the days of your first visit, know that you will not be able to prevent yourself from returning!

 The BEST THINGS TO DO ON YOUR FIRST VISIT TO FLORENCE

 The historic center of Florence is a UNESCO World Heritage Site.
 Just wandering the streets and alleys, savoring the ambience, is an exhilarating experience.

 Museums and landmarks, shopping, and dining are some must-have Florence experiences.